t9md/atom-vim-mode-plus/README.md

 # Whats this?

-Started as fork project from 2015.8.1, originally for doing some refactoring experiment.
+Started as fork project at 2015.8.1, originally for doing some refactoring experiment.
 After doing lots of refactoring, I started to add new feature.
-So I decided to release this to get feedback from user.
+So I decided to release this package to get feedback from broad user.

 # Thanks

 My work is greatly owing to former achievement done by original vim-mode developer and many of its contributors.
 As you can see in commit history, this project is originally started by forking official [vim-mode](https://github.com/atom/vim-mode).

 # Important Note